What makes the International School of Louisiana unique?

 Where do ISL students go after 8th grade?
-How do they adjust in an all English school?
+How do they adjust to an all-English school?

 After the 8th grade, families apply to their desired high schools through the NCAP process or by enrolling in a high school in their home parish.
 ISL’s students have gone on to attend high schools throughout the Greater New Orleans area; many of our students attend highly competitive secondary schools.

 Because our students receive gradually more instruction in English during their middle school years, they generally adjust well to an English-language school and are very successful.
 In recent years, we’ve been lucky enough to welcome several former students back to our school as ISL teachers.

 APPLYING TO ISL – KINDERGARTEN AND FIRST GRADE

 Students can apply online for a seat at any of our campuses through the NOLA Public Schools’ Common Application Process (NCAP) website at www.enrollnola.org or by visiting a OneApp Family Resource Center.
 Students do not need to be residents of Orleans Parish to use the system.

 What is NCAP?

 OneApp is a single application that serves most New Orleans public schools.
 Families can apply to several schools by completing only one application.
 OneApp is managed by EnrollNOLA, a part of the Recovery School District.
 ISL participates in OneApp and follows their rules for enrollment, admissions, and registration.
-EnrollNOLA’s web site is at www.enrollnola.org.
+EnrollNOLA’s web site is www.enrollnola.org.

 What are the residency requirements for each campus?

 I’m not sure which ISL campus to apply for.
 How do the campuses compare?

 How does OneApp select which students attend ISL?